GHC Junior Heavyweight Championship

 The Global Honored Crown (GHC) Junior Heavyweight Championship (GHCジュニアヘビー級王座, GHC Junia Hebī-kyū Ōza) is a professional wrestling title in Japanese promotion Pro Wrestling Noah, contested exclusively among junior heavyweight (<100 kg) wrestlers.
 It was created in 2001 when Yoshinobu Kanemaru defeated Juventud Guerrera in a 12-man tournament final.
 In addition to Japan, the title has also been defended in the United States, United Kingdom and Germany.
-As of 13 July 2024, there have been a total of 52 reigns shared between 26 different champions.
-The current champion is Amakusa, who is in his first reign.
+As of 13 July 2024, there have been a total of 55 reigns shared between 28 different champions.
+The current champion is Hiromu Takahashi, who is in his first reign.
+He won the title by defeating Yo-Hey at Korakuen Hall on September 8, 2025.

 Tournament

 Noah held a 10-man tournament to crown the first champion, held over its month-long, 11-event Navigation for the Bright Destination tour.
 The tour was held from June 9 through June 24, 2001.